Canon's best all-purpose lenses

 Canon's best all-round lenses

-As I said, I’m only going to cover a few lenses in this article because the RF mount is still relatively new and the number of versatile lenses I can recommend is rather limited.
+As I said, I’m only going to cover a few lenses in this article because the RF mount is still relatively young and the number of versatile lenses I can genuinely recommend remains fairly limited.

-So, let’s face it, you won’t get the same image quality from a general purpose lens as you would from lenses dedicated to different types of photography.
-But you’ll still be able to get great results and have fun (which is all that matters!).
-Let me reassure you now: I won’t be recommending overpriced lenses in this article.
+So let’s be honest: you won’t get the same image quality from a general-purpose lens as you would from lenses dedicated to specific types of photography.
+But you can still get great results and have fun, which is what matters most!
+Let me reassure you right away: I won’t be recommending only overpriced lenses in this article.

 Multipurpose Canon lenses for full-frame cameras

 For a Canon RF full-frame mirrorless camera, and without breaking the bank, here are a few versatile Canon lenses that I recommend.
-You can click on the respective lens to go directly to the detailed presentations:
+You can click on each lens to go directly to the detailed presentation:

 Canon RF 50mm f/1.8 STM